ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

   :language: java
   :autograde: unittest

   The code for ``sequentialSearch`` for arrays below is from a previous AP CSA course description.
-Click on the Code Lens button or the link below to see this code running in the Java visualizer.
+Click on the Code Lens button to see this code running in the Java visualizer.
   ~~~~
   public class ArraySearcher
   {